 Since we announced the Modern HTML Email Tutorial on the 23rd of November last year, we published only tech-heavy articles every second week.
-This time it's not going to be like that.
+This time it's going to be different.

-This and the next article in this series are about how to manage people, how to motivate and delegate in an efficient way that things will be predictable.
+This and the next article in this series are about how to manage people, how to motivate, and how to delegate in an efficient way that things will be predictable.

 In the last five years, we have grown from an idea to a stable company of 15 people.
-There were times when only full-time employees worked at our company and there were times when only I remained on the project full-time.
-At the moment, there are 5 full-time and 10 part-time people at our company.
+There were times when only full-time employees worked at our company, and there were times when only I remained on the project full-time.
+At the moment, there are 5 full-time and 10 part-time people at the company.